-Top 5 4th Quarter Trades of AV - GuruFocus.com
+Top 5 4th Quarter Trades of Av - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 GARP ETF has a price-earnings ratio of 10.71 and a price-book ratio of 2.85.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.78 and a price-book ratio of 1.44.

-During the quarter, AVAII WEALTH MANAGEMENT, LLC bought 38,212 shares of NAS:DGRW for a total holding of 191,215.
-The trade had a 2.06% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $59.4.
+Avion Wealth reduced their investment in ARCA:MINT by 27,410 shares.
+The trade had a 0.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-AVAII WEALTH MANAGEMENT, LLC reduced their investment in BATS:EFV by 41,324 shares.
-The trade had a 1.66% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $43.02.
+During the quarter, Avion Wealth bought 83,670 shares of NAS:PDBC for a total holding of 665,365.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $17.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.